Skip to main content

 "If AI assumes literacy, connectivity, or decision authority, it only benefits better resourced farmers first." - Rikin Gandhi, Co-founder and CEO, Digital Green

-In Brazil's Para state, a simpler approach has worked: WhatsApp voice alerts for fishers and oyster farmers who need timely weather and tide information.
+In Brazil's Para state, a simpler approach has proven effective: WhatsApp voice alerts for fishers and oyster farmers who need timely weather and tide information.
 No app download required, no literacy barrier, no expensive hardware.
-The lesson is that effective agricultural AI in developing economies often looks nothing like the polished platforms coming out of Silicon Valley.
+The lesson is clear: effective agricultural AI in developing economies often looks nothing like the polished platforms emerging from Silicon Valley.

-The organisations making real progress are the ones building from local data upward rather than adapting Western models downward.
-India's government hosted the AI Impact Summit 2026 in New Delhi in February, convening researchers and policymakers to discuss deploying AI models trained specifically on Indian soil types, climate zones, and crop varieties.
+The organisations making genuine progress are building from local data upward rather than adapting Western models downward.
+India's government hosted the AI Impact Summit 2026 in New Delhi this February, convening researchers and policymakers to discuss deploying AI models trained specifically on Indian soil types, climate zones, and crop varieties.

 • India is developing small, purpose-built AI models deployable in low-connectivity rural areas through mobile phones and existing farm equipment